tillgrallert/slides/dh/2025-mpiw/2025-02-25_talk-about-arabic.md

 :::

 ## Encoding characters

-### Unicode is awesome ...
+[Unicode is awesome ...]{.c_left-align .keyphrase}

-... but many contemporary and historical human writing systems are not supported even in its latest iteration.
+[... but many contemporary and historical human writing systems are not supported even in its latest iteration]{.c_center}

 ::: columns
 :::: column